Naritasan Shinshoji Temple: a day-trip guide from Narita Airport

 Along the way you’ll find more than 150 shops and restaurants.
 Here are some highlights to enjoy on Omotesando:

-- The atmosphere itself — a busy street that has welcomed visitors for centuries.
+• The atmosphere of a street that has welcomed visitors for centuries.

 Naritasan Shinshoji Temple is easy to reach from Narita Airport and central Tokyo.
 Here are the main options: